Low-Code Development Platforms – Launchpads to Build Powerful Apps Easily

 aPaas is Application Platform as a Service, a term invented for development platforms on the cloud.
 Typically, these are of two types, depending on their functionality.
 They are high-productivity and high-control.

-In terms of RAD model, low-code platforms would fall into the high-productivity side of the aPaas distinction.
-Low-code platforms are designed to maximise productivity, enabling rapid prototyping with quick feedback.
+In terms of RAD model, low-code development platforms would fall into the high-productivity side of the aPaas distinction.
+Low-code development platforms are designed to maximise productivity, enabling rapid prototyping with quick feedback.

 The Rewards of Using Low-Code Development Platform